The Nun (2018 film)

 Warner Bros.
-Pictures and New Line Cinema announced The Nun, a spin-off film to The Conjuring 2, which had opened five days earlier, with Safran and Wan producing.
-The initial script for the film was written by David Leslie Johnson.
-Hardy had signed on to direct The Nun with a new screenplay from Wan and Dauberman.
-Principal photography began in May 2017 in Bucharest, Romania, and during filming, the set was blessed by an Eastern Orthodox priest.
+Pictures and New Line Cinema announced The Nun, a spin-off film to The Conjuring 2, which had opened five days earlier, with Peter Safran and Wan producing.
+The film's initial script was by David Leslie Johnson.
+Hardy had signed on to direct The Nun with a new screenplay by Wan and Dauberman.
+Principal photography began in May 2017 in Bucharest, Romania.

-The Nun was released in the United States on September 7, 2018, by Warner Bros.
-Pictures.
-Critics praised its performances and atmosphere, but criticized its weak narrative and inconsistent logic.
-It grossed $365million worldwide, becoming the highest-grossing film of the series.
-A sequel, The Nun 2, is currently in production with Michael Chaves directing and James Wan and Peter Safran co-producing.
+The Nun was released in the United States on September 7, 2018.
+It grossed $366 million worldwide off a $22 million budget, becoming the highest-grossing film of the Conjuring series at the time of its release, despite negative reviews from critics.
+In 2023, a better-received sequel, The Nun II, was released.